Veynnz/eshop/README.md

   - For example: If a class were to get a new feature, there is a possibility that the whole class needs to change, instead of just adding a new module.
 - If an interface forces a class to implement unnecessary methods, it creates confusion and unnecessary dependencies.
   - For example: If there were an implementation of get methods (like routing etc), forcing it to have post methods (like create, update, delete) would create confusion and unnecessary.

+# WEEK 4
+## Reflection 5

+### Reflection on the Usefulness of the TDD Flow

+- **Generally beneficial**: The TDD flow was helpful in guiding development and ensuring requirements were met.
+It provided a structured approach, allowing for iterative development and immediate verification of functionality.
+- **Feedback speed**: Running all tests sometimes felt slow, indicating a need to optimize test execution by running only relevant tests during development.
+This would allow for quicker iterations and more focused debugging.
+- **IntelliJ IDEA's capabilities**: Utilize IntelliJ IDEA's features to run specific tests or test classes for faster feedback.
+This includes leveraging features like running tests from the editor and creating test configurations for specific scenarios.
+- **Scalability**: While waiting time was minimal in this tutorial, adopting a strategy of running focused test subsets will be crucial as the codebase grows.
+As the number of tests increases, the overall execution time will also increase, making it essential to streamline the testing process.

+### FIRST Principles

+- **Fast**: Tests were generally fast due to Mockito, but monitoring and optimization will be necessary as the codebase expands and more tests involve database operations.
+- **Isolated/Independent**: While tests aimed for isolation, some dependencies on previous tests were observed, highlighting the need to ensure complete independence for each test.
+- **Repeatable**: Mockito ensured repeatability, but consistent mock configuration is crucial to avoid unexpected variations in results.
+- **Self-Validating**: Tests were generally self-validating, but adding more descriptive failure messages would enhance clarity and debugging.
+- **Thorough/Timely**: Tests adhered to this principle by following the TDD cycle, with tests written before the code.